Siege of Fallujah (2016): Aftermath – late May offensive

-Humanitarian disaster
+Humanitarian impact

-As the siege tightened, tens of thousands of Iraqis, trapped in Fallujah, were left without regular access to food and medicine, as shortages intensified.
+As the siege tightened and shortages intensified, tens of thousands of Iraqis trapped in Fallujah were left without regular access to food and medicine.
 While Iraqi authorities stated that there were 50,000 people left in the city during the siege, local sources said the number was as high as 196,000.
-Many human rights experts deemed the situation in Fallujah as a humanitarian disaster, and the situation only became more dire after 22 May 2016, when the Iraqi army launched a direct assault on the city.
+Many human rights experts deemed the situation in Fallujah as a humanitarian disaster, and the situation only became more dire after 22 May 2016, when the Iraqi Army launched a direct assault on the city.

 Supplies were available in some stores, but only for ISIL fighters or sympathizers, according to local reports.
-Iraqi officials said that negotiations led by the International Red Cross have been were going on in an attempt to get ISIL to allow some aid teams to enter into the city and provide basic assistance.
-Hekmat Sulaiman, the spokesperson for Anbar's Governor, said that the Iraqi Army had tried to deliver food to the civilians, but that ISIL had blocked the efforts.
-A senior federal security official confirmed the negotiations, but declined to specify whether the talks were happening with ISIL leaders inside the city, or elsewhere.
-The Iraqi government did not prepare the residents of Fallujah with assistance before cutting off supply lines.
+Iraqi officials said that negotiations led by the International Red Cross were ongoing in an attempt to get ISIL to allow some aid teams to enter into the city and provide basic assistance.
+Hekmat Sulaiman, the spokesperson for the governor of Anbar province, said that the Iraqi Army had tried to deliver food to the civilians, but that ISIL had blocked the efforts.
+A senior federal security official confirmed that negotiations were ongoing, but declined to specify whether the talks were happening with ISIL leaders inside the city, or elsewhere.

-Further, infrastructure of the city of Fallujah was in the process of being destroyed by airstrikes.
+The Iraqi government did not prepare the residents of Fallujah with assistance before cutting off supply lines at the start of the siege.
+The destruction of the city's infrastructure by airstrikes only intensified the humanitarian disaster.
 Houses, schools, sewage pipes, and electric and water lines became increasingly unusable by the residents left in the city, and there were documented reports that women and children were forced to sleep outside in the harsh weather.
 Some residents reported that they had no fuel to heat themselves during the cold winter.
 Many residents were unable to access the medical care and supplies they needed, an issue which intensified after Fallujah hospital was shelled during the subsequent offensive in late May.